Purpose

 Introduction

 Some creative license was taken in terms of direction where no information has been available to detail how it “ought” to be.
 As such, much “reading between the lines” has been done to make sense of various aspects of the aircraft systems.
 Furthermore, what iteration of the aircraft should be modeled?
-The 307 as it was originally built for Pan Am, the 307 as it was originally built for TWA, the 307 as it was refitted, or some combination of the two?
+The 307 as it was originally built for Pan Am, the 307 as it was originally built for TWA, the 307 as it was refitted, or some combination of the three?

 This is the first time I have ever attempted developing a mod of this magnitude and the learning curve has been exceptionally steep.
 This project has been a labor of love and is open to constructive criticism and suggestions for improvement and future features.
 A huge thank you to those in the community who offered assistance!